penguinmenac3/ailab/README.md

 A config file must contain a host or * for any interface, a port, a list of users as a map and a path to your checkpoints.
 (Typically the checkpoint path is on a network share, where all computers add their checkpoints and this pc reads them.)
+The list of `gpus` gives you the opportunity to limit the gpus ailab will assign for scheduled tasks.
+The gpu ids are equivalent to the numbers used for `CUDA_VISIBLE_DEVICES`.

 ```json
 {